oa-333/dbgutil/README.md

 A default log handler that prints to the standard error stream can be used as follows:

     // initialize the library
-    LibDbgErr res = libdbg::initLibDbg(DBGUTIL_DEFAULT_LOG_HANDLER, LS_FATAL);
+    libdbg::LibDbgErr res = libdbg::initLibDbg(LIBDBG_DEFAULT_LOG_HANDLER, libdbg::LS_FATAL);
     if (res != LIBDBG_ERR_OK) {
         // handle error
     }

-It is possible to derive from LogHandler, and redirect dbgutil log messages into the application's standard logging system:
+It is possible to derive from LogHandler, and redirect libdbg log messages into the application's standard logging system:

     class MyLogHandler : public libdbg::LogHandler {
     public: